Opening Thursday 25 May 7pm ⁙ Performance 7.30pm ⁙ Afterparty 'til late

 Gary Zhexi Zhang is an artist and researcher interested in distributed systems, including biological swarms, networked sex and national internets.
 Recent projects have involved workshops for DIY teledildonics, and a film about parasites.
 As a writer, he is a regularly contributor to Frieze and other publications.
 Recent exhibitions include ‘All Channels Open’ at Wysing Arts Centre, Cambridgeshire and ‘Beyond Telepathy’ at Somerset House.
 In 2017, he will be in residence at BALTIC Centre for Contemporary Art and CCA Creative Lab, Glasgow.

 SUPERCELL is a fluid and amorphous experimental art and technology collective forming decentralised social networks with mutual interests as the basis of function.
 SUPERCELL's Prototype is a digital network for up to ten users, activated on screen via web browser on mobile phones and devices.
 SUPERCELL was formed by Millicent Hawk and Prototype was coded by Andy Anderson, full stack developer and software engineer.
 Thanks to Graham Stevens, interdisciplinary specialist (environmental science, art, architecture, and law) and Scott Wark, who studies internet memes.

-Millicent Hawk is an artist whose work explores the enmeshment between organic matter and mechanisation.
-Avalanche's programme, which launched in 2015, relates to this work and research.
+Millicent Hawk is an interdisciplinary conceptual artist whose work explores the evolution and enmeshment of organic and machinic ecologies through a gender-conscious lens.
+In 2015 Hawk founded Avalanche - an artist-run lounge in Peckham - whose programme relates to her work and research.
 She is a volunteer on the Executive Committee for Artists’ Union England and principally works with other artist-led project spaces and initiatives.